 While the immediate outlook is promising, there is growing evidence of a looming crisis in the music industry’s talent pipeline – a pipeline that we rely on for future stars and one that is a vital part of our industry’s eco-system.

-That’s why we are launching a major new report called Securing Our Talent Pipeline which we will be taking to all the major party conferences.
+That’s why UK Music have launched a major new report called Securing Our Talent Pipeline, which we took to all the major party conferences.

 How can we support our future music talent pipeline?